-Regional Education in the School of Medicine at Queen’s University works collaboratively with other Ontario medical schools and regional providers to assist Ontario Undergraduate and Postgraduate medical learners doing elective rotations in regional sites across Ontario.
+Regional Education in the School of Medicine at Queen’s University works collaboratively with other Ontario medical schools and regional providers to assist Undergraduate and Postgraduate medical learners doing core and elective rotations in regional sites across Ontario.
 Regional Education provides accommodation, travel reimbursement, cable TV and hi-speed Internet connection for clerks and residents while they are completing mandatory rotations outside of Kingston in Southeastern Ontario.
 Learners are also provided electronic access to their course material and electronic access to Bracken Library through their home base in Kingston 24/7.
 Regular Faculty Development sessions are offered at each major site and are also available through videoconferencing and Kingston based sessions.
 Live videoconferenced seminars for Undergraduate and Postgraduate learners are presented weekly, as are discipline specific Grand Rounds and Subspecialty Rounds to regional faculty and learners.

 The Regional Education office currently manages approximately 23 out-of-town accommodations across Southeastern Ontario including: Belleville, Brockville, Markham, Oshawa, Ottawa, Peterborough and Toronto.

 During community placements, clerks and residents are not required to commute to Kingston or other distant communities for living arrangements.
 Accommodation arrangements are made for learners requiring living arrangements outside of in hospital based call.